Meet just some of our qualified and experienced English Language teachers

 Mrs Houghton is a personable teacher who effortlessly builds a great rapport with her students.
 She specialises in teaching Academic English and also Business English, which she characterises with her creative and interactive lessons.
 CELTA certified in 2014 Mrs Houghton has 5 years of TEFL experience and has mastered her teaching skills to perfection.

 She has taught in various countries in Europe, such as Germany, France and Spain.
 There she has worked with both young and adult learners at private language schools.
 She holds a BA in English and a Masters in Linguistics.
 Mrs Houghton previously taught at a renowned primary school in Somerset.

 Favourite English word – incandescent - [ ɪn.kænˈdes.ənt ] - adjective – producing a bright light from a heated filament or other part - an incandescent lamp.

-Mr Richards began his TEFL career in 2000 when he gained his CELTA qualification.
-He started privately tutoring English to international students at their homestay accommodation and for a number of language schools in Devon.
-He also tutored children and teenagers in writing and literary skills for general school purposes as well as for exams such as the 11+ and common entrance.
+Mrs Richards began her TEFL career in 2000 when she gained her CELTA qualification.
+She started privately tutoring English to international students at their homestay accommodation for a number of language schools in Devon.
+She also tutored children and teenagers in writing and literary skills for general school purposes as well as for exams such as the 11+ and common entrance.

-While working with us he has gained significant experience preparing students for Cambridge (IELTS, FCE, CAE, CPE) and TOEFL exams.
-Mr Richards holds a BA in English Literature and a Masters in Creative Writing.
-In his spare time he writes childrens books.
+While working with us mrs Richards has gained significant experience preparing students for Cambridge (IELTS, FCE, CAE, CPE) and TOEFL exams.
+Mrs Richards holds a BA in English Literature and a Masters in Creative Writing.
+In her spare time she writes children's books.